 This guide is organized in chronological order, with helpful information on the principal matters of navigating your academic and daily life.
 All the content comes from our experience.
-Whenever and wherever you encounter a problem, use $\underline{Ctrl/\mathbb{H}+F}$ to search keywords to find answers to your question.
+Whenever and wherever you encounter a problem, use $\underline{Ctrl/\#+F}$ to search keywords to find answers to your question.
 We hope this will help, and we also provide the appendix at the end of the text.

-We want to thank Chelsea Cobb, Co-director of the College Mental Health Education Programs in the Center for Psychiatric Rehabilitation, Kamelia Turcotte, Assistant Director for International Student Initiatives in BU Global Programs, Sarah Garibova, Assistant Director for Outreach in Educational Resource Center, and Lu He, Academic Advisor in Graduate Affairs in the College of Communication for their help and support during this process.
-We also want to thank Jiating Zhu in the College of Arts and Sciences for creating these co-author connections, Alexandria Yen in the College of Arts and Sciences for proofreading, and the co-authors of the international undergraduate students' guide, especially Ariane Vigna for the inspiration behind creating our guide.
+We want to thank Chelsea Cobb, Co-director of the College Mental Health Education Programs in the Center for Psychiatric Rehabilitation, Sarah Garibova, Assistant Director for Outreach in the Educational Resource Center, and Lu He, Academic Advisor in Graduate Affairs in the College of Communication for their help and support during this process.
+We also want to thank Jiating Zhu in the College of Arts and Sciences for creating these co-author connections, Alexandria Yen in the College of Arts and Sciences for proofreading, BU Global Programs and the co-authors of the international undergraduate students' guide, especially Ariane Vigna for the inspiration behind creating our guide.